-Divide all Developer tasks into those that can be estimated (such as work on the product) and those that cannot (such as the work to understand requirements as the team moves PBIs to Ready).
+Divide all Developer work into that whose duration they estimate (namely, work on the product) and that which they cannot estimate (such as the work to understand requirements as the team moves PBIs to Ready).
 In each Sprint, plan to work on just enough estimated tasks to fill the Production Episode time box.
 Set aside periodic time-boxes for non-estimable work, outside the Production Episode budget, and complete as much of each kind of such work as time-boxing allows.
 Each Sprint, the Scrum Team does only as much of a given kind of work (e.g., analysis work, business planning, review activities) as will fit inside the corresponding time box for such work.
 Move this work into events such as Sprint Planning, the Sprint Review, the Sprint Retrospective, and time boxes where the whole Scrum Team works to continuously maintain a Refined Product Backlog.

 If the team feels that work on any set of non-estimable tasks is complete for the time being, there is no need to fill out the corresponding time box with work.
 For example, if the team finishes Sprint Planning before its time box is up, the Developers can immediately move on to the Production Episode.

 ✥ ✥ ✥

 Now, the Development Team can sustain work on items that are difficult to estimate, such as tasks that require fundamental innovation or which otherwise entail high uncertainty.
 Removing such work from the Product Backlog, and therefore from Production Episode time, allows the work to proceed at its own pace.
 Tasks that require fundamental innovation or breakthroughs, such as work that Developers do in support of the Product Owner, can now proceed at their own pace without time-boxing work within the Production Episode.
 The time allotted to Backlog Refinement and Sprint Planning accommodates an unbounded amount of such work without affecting the Production Episode budget or diminishing development time.